 Extreme environments are fertile grounds for investigating the mechanisms of adaptation, since the selection pressures experienced there are few in number and severe in degree.
 High-altitude is one such environment, where O2 deprivation (hypoxia) and cold are pervasive.
 High-altitude, winter-active mammals for example must extract O2 for thermoregulation from an O2 poor environment.
-My work with Zac Cheviron explores the physiology, genetics, and functional genomics of adaptation to high altitude environments, which are characterized by extremes in hypoxia and cold.
+This work explores the physiology, genetics, and functional genomics of adaptation to high altitude environments, which are characterized by extremes in hypoxia and cold.
 High-altitude deer mice (Peromyscus maniculatus) are a tractable model since they have a broad elevational distribution, occurring from sea level to the Rocky Mountains.

 One of the most important adaptations to high-altitude is the generation of metabolic heat where O2is limited.
 Adult high-altitude mice can generate more heat under hypoxia in part because of an improved ability to perform shivering and non-shivering thermogenesis (e.g.,Velotta et al. 2016).
-A core goal of postdoctoral work has been to dissect the mechanisms by which deer have evolved improved heat generating abilities; common-garden, hypoxia-acclimation experiments on low- and high-altitude deer mice have been completed.
+A core goal of this work has been to dissect the mechanisms by which deer have evolved improved heat generating abilities; common-garden, hypoxia-acclimation experiments on low- and high-altitude deer mice have been completed.
 Measurements of metabolic heat generation are being integrated with measurements of traits that influence O2transport to organs important for thermoregulation (e.g.,skeletal muscle, brown fat).
 I am leading efforts to characterize the transcriptomic and metabolomic profiles of these thermoregulatory organs.
 The goal is to parameterize a mathematical model of heat generation under hypoxia.
 By integrating genetic and physiological variation in multiple biological levels, this work will yield insight into how animals adapt to environmental challenges as integrated wholes.

 The Role of Phenotypic Plasticity in Adaptive Evolution